 Carlos Sucre

-Carlos G. Sucre is an extractive sector specialist at the Mining, Geothermal Energy and Hydrocarbons Cluster of the Infrastructure and Energy Sector at the IDB.
-At the IDB, his work has focused on the mining and hydrocarbons sector, covering mostly Colombia, Ecuador, Guyana, Panama and Venezuela.
+] Carlos G. Sucre is an extractive sector specialist at Energy Division of the Infrastructure and Energy Sector at the IDB.
+He joined the IDB in 2011 and there his work has focused on supporting governance of the mining and hydrocarbons sectors in the context of the global energy transition, covering mostly Colombia, Ecuador, Guyana, Mexico, Panama, and Venezuela.
 He is also an adjunct professor of energy security at the Edmund A. Walsh School of Foreign Service at Georgetown University.
 He holds a master’s degree in international political economy from George Washington University and a double bachelor’s degree in economics and political science from the University of Chicago.